sachinym/Github-Advanced-Security/Module4-CodeScanning.md

 1. CodeQL does not flag this pull request with a **_Query built from user-controlled sources_**.
 But why?

 1. Go to the **Files changed** tab and review the code we added.
-  - What we find on **Line 54** is a **`val`** assignment calling to **`login.objects.raw`**, - which does not exist as a function in this project.
+  - What we find on **Line 54** is a **`val`** assignment calling **`login.objects.raw`**, which does not exist as a function in this project.
-    - While other static analysis tools would likely have marked **Line 50** as a SQL injection, the CodeQL analysis performed as part of code scanning correctly marks this as a **`Clear-text logging of sensitive information`**,.
+    - While other static analysis tools would likely have marked **Line 50** as a SQL injection, the CodeQL analysis performed as part of code scanning correctly marks this as a **`Clear-text logging of sensitive information`**.
 This is the power of CodeQL in action - accurately tracing dataflows and identifying security vulnerabilities in your code without all of the noise.

 ![clear-text-logging-finding](https://user-images.githubusercontent.com/22803099/236024335-4a1c08bd-8885-4780-b489-3fc6e42838b0.png)